Trends

 How this measure varies by…

-Does the number of valid 52-week full outcome claims for employment in the 12-month period for people with disability vary by Aboriginal and Torres Strait Islander status?
+• Does the number of valid 52-week full outcome claims for employment in the 12-month period for people with disability vary by Indigenous status?

-The data in the graph and the table below show the number of valid 52-week full outcome claims for employment in the corresponding 12-month period for people with disability (aged 15 and over), by Aboriginal and Torres Strait Islander status.
-In 2022–23, 1,893 claims were made for Indigenous Australians and 28,103 claims were made for non-Indigenous Australians.
+The data in the graph and the table below show the number of valid 52-week full outcome claims for employment in the corresponding 12-month period for people with disability (aged 15 and over), by Indigenous status.
+In 2022–23, 1,893 claims were made for First Nations people and 28,103 claims were made for non-Indigenous people.

 Source: Department of Social Services – Disability Employment Services (DES) | Data source overview